A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Implementation

-The true definition of speedup would be~\eqref{eq:speedup1}, however the baseline method in Paralpha is also a parallel method and so we also need to take~\eqref{eq:speedup2} into account.
+The true definition of speedup would be~\eqref{eq:speedup1}, however, the baseline method in our algorithm is also a parallel method (parallel across the method, i.e.~over the collocation nodes), therefore we also need to take~\eqref{eq:speedup2} into account.
 For $L \geq 2$ we have

 which in combination with~\eqref{eq:speedup1} gives

 If we combine the fact that

 is true for all $M, L$ and~\eqref{eq:speedup2}, we get